merttfazli/merttfazli/README.md

 Hello!
 My name is Mert.
 Welcome to my GitHub profile.

-As a software developer, I am passionate, open to learning, and curious about innovations in the software world.
-I get excited about every new technology and project I come across.
-I enjoy working both individually and as part of a team.
-My GitHub projects include both personal experiences that reflect my areas of interest and open-source projects that I aim to share with the community.
-Furthermore, I share the source code of my projects here to continuously improve myself and help others.
-I keep up with the latest developments in the software world and enjoy experimenting with new technologies.
-Please feel free to reach out to me.
+I am a software developer.
+I like learning new things and exploring new technologies.
+I feel excited about new projects and technologies.

+On my GitHub, you can find my personal projects and open-source projects.
+I share my code to improve myself and help others.
+I follow new developments in software and enjoy trying new technologies.

+Feel free to contact me.

 Thank you and happy coding!
 <hr>